Azure/azure-powershell/src/DataProtection/docs/Find-AzDataProtectionRestorableTimeRange.md

 ```

 ## DESCRIPTION
-This cmdlet finds the valid restorable pointInTime ranges within which one can trigger restore for a given backup instance.
+Finds the valid recovery point in time ranges for the restore.

 ## EXAMPLES